 7. Leafy Greens

 Yum!
 Dark leafy greens boast a TON of health benefits, including calcium, which helps your body produce melatonin.
 They also have magnesium, making them a double-threat!
 So give this low-calorie, nutrient-dense food a try.
 Kale, chard, and spinach are all excellent options.
 Again, if you really don’t like the taste, try throwing them into a smoothie.
-Heck, add a banana in there too while you’re at it for a double dose of sleep-inducing goodness!
+Heck, add a banana in there too while you’re at it for a double dose of food for sleep-inducing goodness!

 Also known as garbanzo beans, these legumes contain vitamin B6, needed for melatonin production in the body.
 Chickpeas are a great addition to any salad (see above!), or you can use them to make your own hummus.
 OR, you can go ahead and buy pre-made hummus from the store.
 We won’t tell….promise!